A New Education Story: an insight series

 Big Change, 29/09/20

-As a whole new set of people and organisations have been forced to think about education and learning in new ways, we think the time is right to create a new education story.
-Our global insight series brings together a diverse and brilliant group of thinkers and leaders from around the world to discuss the possibilities of this period of global disruption to trigger big change in education.
+In September 2020 we launched this insight series.
+As a whole new set of people and organisations were being forced to think about education and learning in new ways, we believed the time was right to create a new education story.
+The global insight series brought together a diverse and brilliant group of thinkers and leaders from around the world to discuss the possibilities of this period of global disruption to trigger big change in education.

 You can follow the conversation by using the #NewEducationStory hashtag.
 Do read the articles and contribute your thoughts on Twitter, Instagram, LinkedIn and Facebook.
 Feel free to add it to your own articles or posts so we can widen the conversation.